What are the Activities of the Initiation Phase in Project Management?

 - What cannot be done and why?

 You start your business case research with a feasibility study.
 Now that you know what users want, you need to find solutions, technologies, or methods that will help resolve their issues.
+Consider ways to solve problems by thinking outside the box.
 Collect qualitative data from your process analysis, industry benchmarks, and through industry research.

 Your feasibility study will: